themorlan/openREM/docs/install_windows.rst

 7Zip
 ----

+.. admonition:: What is 7Zip for?

+    7Zip is used by Orthanc when saving physics DICOM studies to the server, when this has been enabled (see :ref:`windowsdicomstorescp`).

 Download the 64-bit x64 exe file from https://www.7-zip.org/

 * Type, or click on the ``...`` to browse to ``E:\7-zip\``